atulpandey02/stock-market-data-pipeline/README.md

 3. Maintainers will provide feedback within 48 hours
 4. Breaking changes require discussion in GitHub Issues first

-### Community Standards:

-**Communication:**
-- Be respectful and inclusive in all interactions
-- Use clear, descriptive language in issues and PRs
-- Help others learn by explaining your technical decisions
-- Share knowledge and best practices from your experience

-**Technical Standards:**
-- Prioritize security and data privacy in all implementations
-- Follow infrastructure-as-code principles for reproducible deployments
-- Maintain backward compatibility when possible
-- Document all configuration changes and deployment procedures

-### Recognition:

-**Contributors will be recognized through:**
-- GitHub contributor acknowledgments
-- Documentation credits for significant improvements
-- Feature attribution in release notes
-- Invitation to join the core maintainer team for consistent contributors

----

-## License

-This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.

-**Quick Summary:** ✅ Commercial use, modification, and distribution allowed | ❌ No warranty provided

-**Important:** For production deployments, ensure compliance with third-party licenses (Apache 2.0 for Kafka/Spark/Airflow, AGPLv3 for MinIO).
-See [LICENSE](LICENSE) for complete details.

 ---

 ## Acknowledgements